Podcasts

 Podcast #4 (June 2023)

-Conversation with James Sirigotis (Dissertation Fellow 2022-23)
+Conversation with James Sirigotis (FPO Fellow 2022-23)

 In this podcast with James Sirigotis, Reinhard is asking James about his path to graduate school, his dissertation project “Resilient Optionality: (Infra-)Structures of Water, Feeling, and Finance,” and now his concept of resilient optionality applies to our contemporary world.
 Watch it here.